 CYP2D6 is one of the most important detox enzymes.
-It is responsible for the clearance of 20% of clinical drugs, including opioids (codeine, tramadol), antitumor drugs (tamoxifen), antidepressants (fluoxetine), and antipsychotics (haloperidol).
+It is responsible for the clearance of 25% of clinical drugs, including opioids, antitumor drugs, antidepressants, and antipsychotics.
 In addition, this enzyme also metabolizes dopamine and serotonin.
-Therefore, it doesn’t come as a surprise that the activity of this enzyme can be associated with human personality, behavior traits, and psychiatric disease susceptibility.
-Read on to find out more about CYP2D6 function, gene variants, and supplements that increase or decrease enzyme activity.
+Therefore, it doesn’t come as a surprise that studies have associated the activity of this enzyme with human personality, behavior traits, and psychiatric disorders.
+Read on to find out more about CYP2D6 function, gene variants, and factors that increase or its activity.

 This enzyme metabolizes:

-- Metabolizes the antioxidant tyrosol, found in olive oil (R).
+- Metabolizes the antioxidant tyrosol, found in olive oil .

 - ultra-rapid metabolizer